Silber8806/CSCI-33a-Project1/README.md

 keep the CSS file instead of run it through SCSS, because the file length is small at the moment.
 I think in the future I would refactor CSS to SCSS once the rules become more cumbersome.

+#### Use of Bash
+I decided to quickly write up a quick procedure to source variables with bash.
+Afterwards, I realized that might have been a bit zealous and I could have probably just kept a single config file and sourced it.
+I kept the file, because it is useful in this setting.
+I think Python uses a .env file for the same purposes, but would have to research what best practices would be here.

 #### Postgres exist clause use
 For database logic, I frequently use the postgres exists clause.
 Exists works similar to a join, but doesn't produce duplicate keys.
 Instead it acts more like a filter.
 I use this in production environments for ETL processes and